 Please read the following information about Boxwood Dieback Disease before purchasing Boxwoods.
 I will keep this page up to date whenever there is any new information.

 Boxwoods may not be the best option for our area.
 They are susceptible to boxwood dieback, a fairly new disease with little hope for treatment at this time.
-If you already have Boxwoods, keep them healthy and happy with a regular organic plant care program.
+If you already have Boxwoods, try to keep them healthy and happy with a regular organic plant care program.

 Scientific Name: Buxus microphylla 'Baby Gem'